MariiaDen/Operationalizing_Machine_Learning/README.md

 ![Alt text](images/Step3_Deployment.gif "Optional Title")

 ### Step 4: Logging enablement
+Since we have enabled authentication, the endpoint will be now accessed though a key.
+For this we need to download a config file and ensure it is stored in the folder with other scripts.
+Now we move to the Git Bash and log into the Azure. az login will initiate a new window, asking for credentials.
+After login has succeeded, we add to the logs.py a function to enable application insight, and run the script.

+Upon execurtion we will see that the endpoint configuration has changed - application insights is now enabled.
 ![Alt text](images/Step4_Logging.gif "Optional Title")

 ### Step 5: Model consumption
+Model consumption is now possible.
+But in order to send requests, we need to know what the request look like.
+For this we can check swagger.
+The swagger.json file has to be downloaded and stored together with other swagger files.
+After executing swagger.sh and serve.py scripts, we can see an example of data request for our endpoint.

+In the endpoint.py script we then put the URI of the endpoint and the key.
+Alternatively it can be a token.
+The endpoint.py contains two different data requests.
+Upon execution, we receive a result for both requests.
 ![Alt text](images/Step5_Consumption.gif "Optional Title")

 ## Creating, Publishing and Consuming a Pipeline